-These guidelines show the Board's expectations of registered osteopaths, or those seeking to become registered in the osteopathy profession, on the appropriate standards for clinical record-keeping.
-The guidelines apply to all osteopaths and any personnel working under their supervision in the practice of osteopathy, and address how osteopaths should maintain clinical records (including e-health records) related to their practice.
+These guidelines show the National Board's expectations on the appropriate standards for clinical record-keeping.
+The guidelines address how chiropractors should maintain clinical records (including e-health records) related to their practice

-The guidelines will be used as evidence of what constitutes appropriate professional conduct or practice for osteopaths during an investigation or other proceedings against a registered osteopath.
+They apply to all registered chiropractors, and any personnel working under their supervision.
+The guidelines will be used as evidence of what constitutes appropriate professional conduct or practice for chiropractors during an investigation or other proceedings against a registered chiropractor.